Flurex/TeamChat/README.md

 Now you have to either restart the Server or type "/tc reload" in the Chat to reload the config files.

 ###### Have Fun!
 Yes, the installation is that easy!
-If you have any problems please feel free to contact me through GitHub Issues.
+If you have any problems please feel free to contact me through <a href="https://github.com/Flurex/TeamChat/issues">Github Issues</a>.

 ## Features
 1. **Login/Logout System**: You can login/logout of the TeamChat with a command.